Can PTSD be an L&I claim?

 There is a New Law in Washington State, RCW 51.08.142.
 Now first responders can file a successful PTSD claim for the effects of CUMULATIVE trauma.

-The old law did not allow PTSD claims which were based on cumulative psychological traumas that occur over time which combine to cause severe mental problems.
+The old law did not allow PTSD claims which were based on cumulative psychological traumas (occupational disease) that occur over time which combine to cause severe mental problems.
 This old law is still in effect for all occupations in Washington State, except first responders.

 The new law is a fix to the old law and exempts certain firefighters, emergency medical technicians (EMT’s), and law enforcement officers from the old L&I rule.